ruby-rice/rice/README.md

 header-only version of this library.
 Use the `3.x` branch for the docs and code for that line of releases.

+The docs for the 3.x line of Rice is at https://jasonroelofs.com/rice/3.x.

 # Project Details

 The source is hosted on GitHub: http://github.com/jasonroelofs/rice